lanl-aea/spade/README.rst

 .. compute-env-start-do-not-remove

-You can create a local environment with the Conda package manager as
+You can create a local developer environment with the Conda package manager as.
+When running the system tests with Abaqus, `spade`_ requires a higher minimum version of ``glibc`` than the standard ``2.17`` used by the `Conda`_ package manager and ``conda-forge`` channel.
+The current minimum version of ``glibc`` is found in the Gitlab-CI configuration.
+The ``glibc`` environment variable must be provided every time conda operates on the conda environment.
+For more details see the `Conda virtual packages`_ documentation.

 .. code-block::

+   [roppenheimer@mymachine spade]$ grep CONDA_OVERRIDE_GLIBC .gitlab-ci.yml *.yml
+   .gitlab-ci.yml:    - export CONDA_OVERRIDE_GLIBC="2.28"

-   [roppenheimer@mymachine spade]$ conda env create --file environment.yml --name spade-env [roppenheimer@mymachine spade]$ conda activate spade-env
+   [roppenheimer@mymachine spade]$ CONDA_OVERRIDE_GLIBC="2.28" conda env create --file environment.yml --name spade-env [roppenheimer@mymachine spade]$ conda activate spade-env

 .. compute-env-end-do-not-remove